 Funny to think I once picked print journalism over radio.
-Now, of course, one would be foolish chose one over the other.
+Now, of course, one would be foolish choose one over the other.
 In 2016, I launched the first of a series of podcasts under the guise of Fordham News.
-I set them up, record them and edit them using Adobe Audition.
-It’s been a blast.
+I organize them, record them and edit them using Adobe Audition.
+It’s a blast.

 In her book Creation and the Cross (Orbis, 2018), Distinguished Professor of Theology Elizabeth Johnson, CSJ, challenges us to reconsider cosmic redemption.
 It’s an ancient concept that fell out of favor in the 11th century, but is needed more than ever in a time of advancing ecological devastation.
 And in a bonus track, she reflects on the recent death of renowned theoretical physicist Stephen Hawking, an avowed atheist.

 The 1965 murder of Kitty Genovese in Forest Hills, Queens spawned a debate about what became to be known as the “Spectator Effect” that continues to this day.
 Harold Takooshian, a, professor of psychology, talked with me about why it still matters nearly 60 years later.